j-jalving/statamic-autograph/README.md

 With this addon, you can:

-- Create e-mail signature templates in Antlers or Blade.
+- Create e-mail signature templates using Antlers or Blade files.
 - Generate HTML code that is ready to use in your teams favorite e-mail client.
 - Preview what the e-mail signature will look like for each team member.
 - Get user data from control panel accounts or any other collection.